yetanotherco/yet-another-bridge/README.md

    1. make starknet-build; builds the project
    2. make starknet-deploy; deploys the smart contract on the blockchain
    3. make ethereum-set-escrow; sets the newly created Starknet contract address on the Ethereum smart contract, so that the L1 contract can communicate with the L2 contract
-   4. make ethereum-set-claim-payment-selector; sets the Starknet _claimPayment_ function name on the Ethereum smart contract, so that the L1 contract can communicate with the L2 contract
+   4. make ethereum-set-claim-payment-selector; sets the Starknet _claim_payment_ function name on the Ethereum smart contract, so that the L1 contract can communicate with the L2 contract

 ### Second alternative: manual deploy and connect of Escrow and PaymentRegistry